Viviane Pinheiro came to the UK from Brasil for work in 2013 but had to give up when she gave birth to her son in 2015.

 Viviane needed to improve her English as it is not her first language to enhance her future career prospects and to help her pass her driving test.
 A friend told her about MI Skills Development Centre, so she contacted us and was invited in to complete an initial assessment.
 She was assessed as working towards level 1 English and enrolled on Functional Skills English course in April 2018 which she successfully completed.

 Viviane wanted to return to work but a brief spell as an unqualified nursery assistant ended when she couldn’t afford suitable childcare.
 She did, however, continue with her English studies and progressed onto level 2 in August 2018.
-There are times due to English not being her first language that she found the course challenging but with the support of her tutor Nadia she successfully completed the course.
+There are times due to English not being the first language that she found the course challenging but with the support of her tutor Nadia she successfully completed the course.

 Viviane previously worked as a radiology assistant back in Brasil and dreams of becoming an X-ray technician but knows that she will need to work her way up towards achieving her dream.
 She spoke to Ayo Balogun, MI Skills Development Centre IAG Personal Adviser about her future dreams and that she is passionate about caring for people as she had supported her mother with caring for a relative back in Brasil and the satisfaction that this gave her.
 Ayo told her about a Pre-Employment Training Programme for Lambeth residents looking for a career as a Support Worker that MI Skills Development Centre were delivering in partnership with Lambeth Adult Learning and local care employers, Certitude and Independence Homes.